qiime2/docs/source/tutorials/feature-classifier.rst

      --p-f-primer GTGCCAGCMGCCGCGGTAA \
      --p-r-primer GGACTACHVGGGTWTCTAAT \
      --p-trunc-len 120 \
+     --p-min-length 100 \
+     --p-max-length 400 \
      --o-reads ref-seqs.qza

 .. note:: The ``--p-trunc-len`` parameter should only be used to trim reference sequences if query sequences are trimmed to this same length or shorter.
 Paired-end sequences that successfully join will typically be variable in length.
 Single-end reads that are not truncated at a specific length may also be variable in length.
 For classification of paired-end reads and untrimmed single-end reads, we recommend training a classifier on sequences that have been extracted at the appropriate primer sites, but are not trimmed.

 .. note:: The primer sequences used for extracting reads should be the actual DNA-binding (i.e., biological) sequence contained within a primer construct.
 It should NOT contain any non-biological, non-binding sequence, e.g., adapter, linker, or barcode sequences.
 If you are not sure what section of your primer sequences are actual DNA-binding, you should consult whoever constructed your sequencing library, your sequencing center, or the original source literature on these primers.
 If your primer sequences are > 30 nt long, they most likely contain some non-biological sequence.

+.. note:: The example command above uses the ``min-length`` and ``max-length`` parameters to exclude simulated amplicons that are far outside of the anticipated length distribution using those primers.
+Such amplicons are likely non-target hits and should be excluded.
+If you adapt this command for your own use, be sure to select settings that are appropriate for the marker gene, no the settings used here.
+The ``min-length`` parameter is applied _after_ the ``trim-left`` and ``trunc-len`` parameters, and ``max-length`` _before_, so be sure to set appropriate settings to prevent valid sequences from being filtered out.

 Train the classifier